nfagerlund/camping_food/dinner.md

     - Noodles in bowl
     - Beef and veg in talenti jar
 - Transfer beef and veg into pot, add more water if needed (but leave room for noodles!), and bring to a boil.
 Stir, let rest.
-- Put dried sauce in talenti jar, and strain boiling water over it.
-Mash to mix/rehydrate.
+- Put dried sauce in talenti jar, and strain hot water over it.
+Mash to mix/rehydrate until it's a THIN sauce consistency.
+This may take almost all the beef water.
 - Wait 3-5 minutes for ground beef to start floating.
 (It may or may not do this.
 Test for doneness if you get impatient.)
 - Once beef is done, add noodles.
 Bring heat back up, let rest, etc.
 - Check sauce texture one last time, and strain more water into it if needed.